WebKit/WebKit-http/README.markdown

 ### Requirements ###

 - You need a recent version of Haiku with the GCC 4 development tools
-- The following dependencies: `GPerf, ICU, ICU-devel, Perl, Python`
+- The following dependencies: `CMake, GPerf, ICU, ICU-devel, Perl, Python`
 - And a fast computer!

 Dependencies can be installed via:

-    $ installoptionalpackage GPerf ICU ICU-devel Curl Perl Python
+    $ installoptionalpackage CMake GPerf ICU ICU-devel Curl Perl Python

 Or, if you build Haiku from source you can add the packages to your UserBuildConfig:

-    AddOptionalHaikuImagePackages GPerf ICU ICU-devel Curl Perl Python ;
+    AddOptionalHaikuImagePackages CMake GPerf ICU ICU-devel Curl Perl Python ;

 Those packages can also be manually downloaded and installed from http://haiku-files.org/files/optional-packages/

 ### Building WebKit ###

+#### Configuring your build for the first time ####
     $ setgcc gcc4
-    $ cd Source/JavaScriptCore
-    $ ./make-generated-sources.sh
+    $ Tools/Scripts/build-webkit --haiku

+#### Regular build, once configured ####
-    $ cd Source/WebCore
+    $ cd WebKitBuild/Release
-    $ ./make-generated-sources.sh
+    $ make -j4
-    $ NDEBUG=1 jam -qj4

 This will build a release version of WebKit libraries on a quad core cpu.
-Remove `NDEBUG=1` to build a debug version.

-On a successful build, executables and libraries are generated in the generated/release directory.
+On a successful build, executables and libraries are generated in the WebKitBuild/Release directory.

-### Advanced Build, other jam targets ###
+### Advanced Build, other targets ###

-The following jam targets are available:
+The following make targets are available:

 - libwtf.so - The Web Template Library
 - libjavascriptcore.so -  The JavaScriptCore library